 As (8) shows, Watson (2007c) analyses vowels as inherently long or short.
-Although we acknowledge the controversy regarding the underlying nature of the contrast in English between pairs of vowels such as FLEECE and KIT (Knowles 1973, for example, does not transcribe length for tense vowels at all, relying on a contrast between /i/ and /I/ which could be described as tense/lax), we accept Watson's characterisations for the purposes of this paper.
+Although we acknowledge the controversy regarding the underlying nature of the contrast in English between pairs of vowels such as the FLEECE and KIT vowels (Knowles 1973, for example, does not transcribe length for tense vowels at all, relying on a contrast between /i/ and /1/ which could be described as tense/lax), we accept Watson's characterisations for the purposes of this paper.
 As we show in section 5.2, the phonetic instantiations of such vowels in LE do differ in duration, as has been described for many other (especially British) varieties, so length is presumably phonological at some level.
 We follow Watson in assuming that it is fundamental, as explained below.
-As (8) also shows, Watson proposes the transcription /ʉ:/ for the GOOSE vowel; that is, the vowel is not back at any level of analysis.
-This is not due to a recent/variable fronting (unlike in many varieties of English, as shown, for example, in Labov et al. 2005, Ferragne & Pellegrino 2010).
+As (8) also shows, Watson (2007c) proposes the transcription /u:/ for the GOOSE vowel; that is, the vowel is not back at any level of analysis.
+This is not due to a recent variable fronting (unlike in many varieties of English, as shown in Labov et al. 2005, Ferragne & Pellegrino 2010, and the recent discussion in Jansen 2019).
 Rather, the GOOSE vowel has been non-back for as long as we have records for LE.
-Although Knowles does not overtly transcribe this, he does not disagree, writing
+Although Knowles does not overtly transcribe this, he does not disagree, writing (1973, 270) the '[c]lose central /u/ varies ... from front of centre to back of centre.
+At the front it overlaps with /i/, but is quite distinct from it on account of the auditory qualities and tongue-shape associated with rounding.'
+Watson's transcription /uː/ makes explicit the non-back quality of the vowel involved, so we adopt it here.